Egelay History, Family Crest & Coats of Arms

 Early History of the Egelay family

-Another 179 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Egelay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Egelay research.
+Another 90 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Egelay History in all our PDF Extended History products and printed products wherever possible.

 Egelay Spelling Variations